 The reduction of the administrative burden has been a key principle for the whole programming.
 During the period 2007-2013 the main challenge was management of the project selection phase including checking the administrative compliance and contracting.
-On the other hand, financial reporting and the time needed for reimbursement of requests for payments presented a key burden to beneficiaries.
-Although all of the programme structures strived to make the assessment and the payment as fast as possible, the delays occurred due to several facts; complexity of investment projects, different legal frameworks in Slovenia and Croatia, the reporting periods were frequent (for majority of the projects every 6 months), lack of staff within the JS and national control units.
-Both processes involved many checks and therefore took time.
+On the other hand, financial reporting and the time needed from the moment a cost occurred to when it was paid out presented a key burden to beneficiaries.
+Although all of the programme structures strived to make the assessment and the payment as fast as possible, the problems related to the delays occurred due to several facts; complexity of investment projects, different legal frameworks in Slovenia and Croatia, the reporting periods were frequent (for majority of the projects every 6 months), lack of staff within the JS and national control units.
+Both processes involve many checks and therefore take time.
 The specifics of the ETC programmes represented also some challenges for the complex monitoring system.